SamiPerttu/FsMap3/docs/UserGuide.md

   * **Big View**: There is one big view.
 The mutate tool is not available in this mode.

-  * **2x2 Small Views**: There is a 2-by-2 grid of small views.
+  * **Quad View**: There is a 2-by-2 grid of small views.
 Each view can be edited independently.
 The main attraction of this mode is *interactive evolution*: With the mutate tool, choose your favorite texture.
 The other 3 are then created as its variations.
 If one of them looks nicer than the original, choose it.

   * **Mosaic View**: The mosaic view is experimental.
 Its goal is to convey information about a large number of parameter settings at once.
 There is a 4-by-4 grid of small views.
 The views are independently editable but they are also *offset* from each other so that if the textures are identical, they form one big picture.
 The mutate tool works differently in this mode: besides making a few categorical changes, it attempts to mutate continuous parameters in *gradients* running from the top left to the bottom right view.